 Last Updated on

-Soft top gazebos are appropriate for camping and trips to the beach, but we do not recommend them for your backyard.
+Even some hard tops can take a licking, if they’re made of wood that isn’t prepared for Mother Nature.
 A wooden gazebo is attractive but is prone to rot over time, and its shingled roof can require maintenance from time to time.

 It will require some assembly upon receipt, but between two or three people it can be completed over the course of a weekend.
 Some tricks to installation include building the roof atop the walls, rather than building it on the ground.
 The roof will be very heavy if you build it on the ground and might require a handful of people to hoist it.